AdaCore/spark2014/lrm/source/packages.rst

      corresponding formal parameter is **out** and is of a non-scalar, volatile type.

-   [This rule meanss that an external output cannot be directly read by the program.]
+   [This rule means that an external output cannot be directly read by the program.]

 #.
 See section on volatile variables for rules concerning their use in |SPARK|